gnosis/gnosisvpn-client/ONBOARDING.md

 ### 11. Update the newly created WireGuard tunnel and launch WireGuard [macOS]

 In the WireGuard app, edit the tunnel you created.
-Leave existing content including the **PrvateKey** as is and paste this additional content as marked in the comments.
+Leave existing content including the **PrivateKey** as is and paste this additional content as marked in the comments.
 Replace placeholders `<...>` with the actual values as documented.

 ```conf